mbunwe-victor/pr-reusable-workflow-demo/README.md

 # PR Workflow Demo

 ## Overview
-This repository demonstrates a GitHub workflow for reviewing and merging pull requests.
-The workflow is designed to be run on a GitHub Actions runner, and it includes the following steps:
-1. **Checkout the code**: The workflow starts by checking out the code from the repository.
-This step is necessary to access the code that is being reviewed.
+This repository demonstrates a GitHub Actions workflow that automates the creation of pull requests (PRs) when changes are pushed to a specific branch.
+The workflow streamlines the process of merging updates—such as automated image or dependency updates—by automatically opening a PR for review and merging.

+## Workflow Logic
+The workflow is defined in `.github/workflows/auto-pr-demo.yml` and operates as follows:

-2. **Run tests**: The workflow runs the tes
+- **Trigger:** The workflow runs on every push to the `image-update` branch.
-3. **Review the code**: The workflow reviews the code changes made in the pull request.
-This step is where you can provide feedback on the code changes and make any necessary changes.
-4. **Merge the pull request**: If the code changes are approved, the workflow merges the pull request into the main branch of the repository.
-This step is where the pull request is actually merged into the main branch.
-5. **Close the pull request**: After the pull request is merged, the workflow closes the pull request.
-This step is where the pull request is closed and no longer visible to other users.
+- **Job:** `pull-request`
+  - **Environment:** Runs on the latest Ubuntu GitHub Actions runner.
+  - **Steps:**
+    1. **Checkout code:** Retrieves the repository code using `actions/checkout@v3`.
+    2. **Expose commit data:** Extracts commit message subject and body as environment variables using `rlespinasse/git-commit-data-action@v1`.
+    3. **Create Pull Request:** Uses `diillson/auto-pull-request@v1.0.1` to automatically create a pull request:
+        - **Source branch:** `image-update`
+        - **Destination branch:** `auto-pr-branch-create`
+        - **Title/Body:** Populated from the commit message
+        - **Label:** Adds an `auto-pr` label
+        - **Reviewer:** Assigns a reviewer (can be customized)
+        - **Allows empty PRs:** Yes (`pr_allow_empty: true` ensures a pull request is created even if there are no changes between the branches.
+This is useful for automation consistency, notifications, or triggering downstream processes that rely on the PR event, even when there are no file changes.)
+        - **Authentication:** Uses a GitHub token stored in `secrets.GH_PAT`

+## Project Concerns & Design Considerations
+- **Automation:** Reduces manual effort by automatically creating PRs for updates, ensuring changes are reviewed before merging.
+- **Consistency:** Standardizes the PR creation process for automated updates.
+- **Security:** Uses a GitHub token for authentication and assigns a reviewer to ensure changes are reviewed.
+- **Transparency:** All workflow actions and PRs are visible in the GitHub interface.
+- **Extensibility:** The workflow can be modified to support additional branches, reviewers, or steps as needed.
+- **Limitations:** The workflow assumes the presence of the `image-update` and `auto-pr-branch-create` branches and a valid `GH_PAT` secret.

 ## How to use this workflow
-To use this workflow, you need to create a new workflow file in your repository.
-The workflow file should be named `.github/workflows/pr-workflow.yml`.
-The workflow file should contain the following steps:

-This was just a test to see if I could get this to work.
-And it did work
+1. Ensure you have the branches `image-update` and `auto-pr-branch-create` in your repository.
+2. Add a GitHub personal access token as a repository secret named `GH_PAT`.
+3. Place the workflow file at `.github/workflows/auto-pr-demo.yml` (already present in this repo).
+4. Push changes to the `image-update` branch to trigger the workflow and automatically open a PR to `auto-pr-branch-create`.

+---
+Feel free to customize the workflow file to fit your team's requirements or to add additional steps as needed.